guichong/-/README.md

 The encoding of all those files are UTF-8.

-This repository will be updated from time to time.Give me a star or fork this repository if you like it.
+Most of the data were uploaded,the latest data will be updated twice a year from time to time.If you find some encoding problems in this dataset please feedback in [issues](#28) .
+Give me a star or fork this repository if you like it.

 ### Citation format: